How to build a customer database for product discovery

 Here are a few key benefits of using a customer database for your discovery work:

-• Brings structure to research: Makes it easier to plan studies, track outreach, and revisit past conversations
+• Brings structure to research: Makes it easier to plan studies, manage your interview panel, and revisit past conversations

 • Reduces research fatigue: Prevents overengaging the same customers and broadens the research pool